Squats and Knee Pain

 Are Squats Bad for Your Knees?

-Rebekah Cygan, Staff Coach with Starting Strength Online Coaching and Co-owner of Krieg Strength has more than 15 years of experience as a Physical Therapy Assistant.
+Rebekah Cygan, Staff Coach with Barbell Logic Online Coaching and Co-owner of Krieg Strength has more than 15 years of experience as a Physical Therapy Assistant.
 In this video, her mission is to bust a myth that is held to be true by the medical profession and the fitness industry alike.
 People who should know better are still telling people that squats are bad for their knees when nothing could be further from the truth.

 “If You Squat Too Deep…”